AndrewKelton/md5Website/README.md

 Updates:
 -
-  Added an admin profile with admin capabilities in the website Admin responsibilities do not require you to login as admin yet
+  Added an admin profile with admin capabilities in the website Admin has been updated to require the username and password to be "admin" "admin" to be able to use /admin page

   You just need to navigate to /admin page